Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 There is support available for parents of alcoholic sons.
 Al-Anon is one of the most accessible and effective support groups available.

-The Al-Anon program is based on the 12-steps developed by the founders of Alcoholics Anonymous (AA) and provides a peer support environment for those who care about people with AUD.
+The Al-Anon program is based on the 12 steps developed by the founders of Alcoholics Anonymous (AA).
+It provides a peer support environment for those who care about people with AUD.

 In this article